How bearded dragon poop looks like

 • Zilla Reptile Health Supplies Vitamin Supplement Food Spray

-• Vitamins help aid in calcium metabolism, a necessary function for reptiles
+• PROMOTES CALCIUM METABOLISM.
+Vitamins help support calcium metabolism, a necessary function for reptiles.

 #4 Blood In Bearded Dragon Dropping’s